-HS 014 - Personal Health Science
+H S 014 - High School Health Science

-Students will learn a multidimensional approach to health that emphasizes the importance of lifestyle choices in preventing disease and improving quality of life.
-The knowledge and skills learned in this class will enable students to make informed personal health decisions and encourage them to take responsibility for their own personal health.
+Provides students with an understanding of the importance of lifestyle choices in preventing disease and improving quality of life.
+The knowledge and skills learned in this class will enable students to make informed personal health decisions and encourage them to take responsibility for their own health.